Dr Christy Shucksmith-Wesley is the Co-Director of Research and Knowledge Exchange in the School of Law.

 Christy joined the School of Law in September 2018.
 Christy is a socio-legal researcher focused on law of international organisations, international humanitarian law, and international disaster law.
-Christy's work concentrates on the role of the Red Cross Movement and WHO in emergencies and disasters.
-Christy is currently working on her second monograph 'Health and Disasters: International Law and Disaster Risk Reduction' (Elgar, 2023).
+Christy's work concentrates on the role of international organisations, including the the Red Cross Movement and WHO, in emergencies and disasters.
+Christy is currently working on her second monograph 'Health and Disasters: International Law and Disaster Risk Reduction' (Elgar).
 In February 2021, Christy was awarded an ESRC Impact Accelerator Award grant to research "Global Health Emergencies: Lessons for Readiness".
 Christy also participated in the Hague Academy of International Law Centre for Research and Studies, Epidemics and International Law.

 In 2017, Christy co-authored the 'The Checklist on Law and Disaster Preparedness and Response in the United Kingdom', Multiple Contributors, (Global Security and Disaster Management, 2017).
 This is a major report for the International Federation of the Red Cross.
 It is used by governments in considering key elements to include in their legal framework for disaster risk management to adequately address preparedness and response.
 In addition, the International Federation of the Red Cross draws on this report to support governments and other stakeholders develop national disaster risk management legal frameworks.
 The Checklists developed around the world are being used to develop a Disaster Law Database of global disaster legislation and practice.

 In 2010 Christy was awarded Economic and Social Research Council funding to undertake an MA and Ph.D. at the University of Nottingham.
 During this time, Christy was a Visiting Research Student at the Australian National University.
 Christy also conducted elite interviews with delegates from the International Committee of the Red Cross, Geneva.
 Christy published her first monograph in 2017, 'The International Committee of the Red Cross and its Mandate to Protect and Assist' (Hart, 2017).